LedyBacer/hrspace-requst-builder/README.md

 ## Deployment

-⚠️ Keep in mind that the backend may have its own subtleties in the installation.
-You may want to use the all-in-one solution provided by the backend repo.
+⚠️ Keep in mind that the backend may have its own subtleties in the installation.<br />
+⚠️ You may want to use the all-in-one solution provided by the backend repo.

 ### Prerequisites

 Before you begin, make sure you have the following tools installed:

 - git
+- docker
 - docker compose
 - running and working [hrspace-request-builder-backend](https://github.com/hrspace-request-builder/hrspace-request-builder-backend)